Show HN: I am Building a Producthunt alternative

 "Next big thing" is commonly used and unambiguously means what's intended here.

-• corobo a year ago
+• corobo 2 years ago

 Do you not have sentence structures along the line of "I wanted the premium model but it was out of my budget so I went for the next best thing"?